kendaleiv/kendaleiv.github.io/_posts/2016-10-18-angular-2-component-testing-template-using-testbed.md

 tags: angular testing
 ---

 Below is a template for using `TestBed` to test Angular 2 components.
-Let me know in the comments if I've missed something noteworthy!

 ```typescript
 import { async, TestBed } from '@angular/core/testing';